 Sparking firestarters are tools that produce nothing but sparks.
 Using these tools can be a bit more challenging than using matches or a lighter.
 You must exercise much more care in the preparation and care of your tinder.
 It must be able to catch and maintain a spark, and nurture it into a flame.
 That is a huge disadvantage when you are cold, tired, wet, hungry, and scratched from head to toe from fighting through brush.
 These tools do have some tremendous advantages: they are very durable.
 I have carried one in my pocket for a dozen years – I doubt matches or a lighter would even last a year in my pocket without being destroyed.
 Sparking tools also last much longer in the number of strikes they are capable of.

 Sparking rods are probably the most common form of sparking firestarter.
 There are some more “mechanical” firestarters like the Blastmatch which have some advantages (one-handed operation) but also some significant disadvantages (moving parts).
 The ferro (or mischmetal, see below) rod is about as simple and robust as it gets.
 It requires nothing else other than your knife for sparking.
-It will last for thousands of strikes.
+A ferro rod will last for thousands of strikes.
 It consists of a single, critical piece with no moving parts.
 Like a pencil, if you break your ferro rod…well, now you have two ferro rods.
 Every firestarting kit should have a ferro rod.

 You will encounter sparking “rods” constructed of either ferrocerium or “mischmetal.”
 As with most things people have preferences about which they carry/use.
 The difference basically boils down to this: they both work the same.
 They both produce sparks.
 Mischmetal‡ rods have lower iron content and higher magnesium content, making them a tad softer and allowing them to throw larger, hotter sparks.
 Both require some skill to create a fire.
 Mischmetal might be slightly more forgiving, at the expense of being used up a bit faster.
 Ferrocerium (or just “ferro” rods) are more commonly available and are probably what you’re likely to run into.